Is learning French worth it in 2025?

 French gastronomy was added to UNESCO's Intangible Cultural Heritage list in 2010—the first cuisine ever to receive this honor.

-- Foundation of modern culinary techniques
+Haute Cuisine: Foundation of modern culinary techniques and Michelin star culture.

-Learning French means: Reading original recipes, understanding culinary techniques, and ordering confidently in French restaurants worldwide.
+Learning French means reading original recipes, understanding culinary techniques, and ordering confidently in French restaurants worldwide.

 For English Speakers, French Has Major Advantages: